 It follows that $\ka$ commutes with both $\d$ and $\b$.
-Furthermore, it is easy to verify, cf.~\cite{CQ1} and proof of Lemma \ref{ka_iso} below, that the Karoubi operator descends to a well-defined map $\ka: (\Om^n A )\br\to(\Om^n A )\br$, which is essentially a cyclic permutation; specifically, in $(\Om^n A )\br$, we have
+Furthermore, it is easy to verify (see \cite{CQ1} and the proof of Lemma \ref{ka_iso} below) that the Karoubi operator descends to a well-defined map $\ka: \Om^n \br\to\Om^n \br$, which is essentially a cyclic permutation; specifically, in $\Om^n \br$, we have

 Let $(-)^\ka$ denote taking $\ka$-invariants.
-In particular, write $(\Om^\hdot A )^\ka\br:= [(\Om^\hdot A)\br]^\ka\sset (\Om^\hdot A )\br$.
+In particular, write $(\Om^\hdot )^\ka\br:= [(\Om^\hdot )\br]^\ka\sset (\Om^\hdot )\br$.

 \begin{prop} For any $n\geq 1$, we have an equality

 Furthermore, the map $\bi_\Delta$ fits into a canonical short exact sequence

 \end{prop}